eclipse-ecal/ecal/doc/rst/applications/sys/sys_overview.rst

     The name of your state, that will be displayed when the state is avtive.

   - **Color**:
-    The color that your state shall appear in, when active.
+    The color that your state shall appear in, when being active.

   - **Available tasks**:
     A list of all tasks that you have configured.